Cat Testing and Introductions

 NO GREYHOUND SHOULD EVER BE ALLOWED OFF LEASH WITH A CAT HE HAS NEVER MET!
 Many look like the lure they chased at the track.
 Most greyhounds have not been exposed to other breeds of dogs or cats.
 Just because your dog has been good with one small dog or cat he met during a test, it doesn’t mean he will automatically know that the next cat or small dog he sees are the same animals and that the same “no chase” rules apply.
 They can look very different and it is important that he be introduced carefully to each new animal.
 That is why dog parks are not usually a good idea for greyhounds, especially freshly retired grey that haven’t been around many breeds of dogs or many small dogs yet.

 DON’T USE A FEARFUL CAT!
-Use a cat that is not afraid of the dogs, one that will stand up for itself.
+If you have multiple cats, introduce the greyhound to the cat that is not afraid of the dogs first.
+If you are cat testing for an adoption group, chose a cat that will stand up for itself.
 A fearful small dog or cat can trigger prey drive in all but the lowest prey drive dogs.
 This is something we take into consideration when choosing a dog for a home with a timid cat that is likely to run away.
 Only the most cat tolerant and low prey drive dog will be OK in that situation.